 Factors Influencing Price Elasticity

-- Availability of Substitutes: When close substitutes are available, consumers can switch easily if the price rises, leading to more elastic demand.
+- Availability of Substitutes: This is where the elastic vs inelastic products differ.
+When close substitutes are available, consumers can switch easily when prices rise, leading to more elastic demand.

-- Necessity vs. Luxury: Necessities like food, water, and clothing typically have inelastic demand, meaning that consumers need to purchase them regardless of price changes.
-On the other hand, luxuries such as designer clothing and luxury vacations tend to have more elastic demand because consumers can choose to forgo them if prices increase.
+- Necessity vs. Luxury: Necessities like energy supplies, water, etc., typically have inelastic demand, meaning that consumers need to purchase them regardless of price changes.
+On the other hand, home appliances like kitchen blenders tend to have more elastic demand because consumers can choose not to buy them if prices increase or opt for a cheaper alternative.

 - Brand Loyalty: Strong brand loyalty can make demand more inelastic, as loyal customers may be less sensitive to price changes.